 Cash-in-lieu funds are received from the City of Naperville through the Land Dedication Ordinance adopted by the Naperville City Council.
 This ordinance requires land developers to dedicate 8.6 acres of park land per 1,000 people in any planned development or the cash equivalent of the 8.6 acres.

-Alternative revenue, such as grants from the Open Space Lands Acquisition and Development fund (OSLAD) and sponsorships also contribute to Capital Plan funding.
+Alternative revenue from grants and sponsorships also contribute to Capital Plan funding.